QuickBooks Enterprise Review

 - Project Management: Weirdly enough, you’ll find this feature located under Customers.
-Each job must be tied with a specific customer, which is a bit annoying, but the feature is easy enough to use.
+Each job must be tied to a specific customer, which is a bit annoying, but the feature is easy enough to use.
 You can add the job title, description, start date, payment settings, and job status (None, Pending, Awarded, In Progress, Closed, or Not Awarded).
 You can’t set project tasks, which even the most basic accounting programs often allow.
 There also is no job costing feature unless you use the Contractor edition of QuickBooks Enterprise.

 - Time Tracking: QuickBooks Enterprise offers basic time tracking.
 Employees can record their hours and update timesheets.
 You can also attach time to projects and bill hours as invoices.

 - Payroll: QuickBooks Enterprise comes with built-in payroll.
 From the Payroll Center, you can create paychecks, view recent payroll, access payroll guides, and run reports.
-QuickBooks supports direct deposit and allows you to set up payroll liabilities, employee deduction, and company contributions, such as health insurance and retirement plans.
+QuickBooks supports direct deposit and allows you to set up payroll liabilities, employee deductions, and company contributions, such as health insurance and retirement plans.